ericleme/Ranger_HDP/README.md

 # Ranger_HDP
 Automated Script to submit rules in Ranger HortonWorks based on CSV file.

+# Environment
-# Environment Hortonworks 2.6.4 with Ranger.
+Hortonworks 2.6.4 with Ranger.
-# Python 2.7.5
+Python 2.7.5

-# This script is working only for new rules, appending rules is still developing.
+PS: This script is working only for new rules, appending rules is still developing.

 1 - Download example-csv.xls and fill the columns as you need, after that remove the first line (guide) and export this xls as csv file.